Skip to main content

 Bali Body Self Tanning Mousse

-Applying the Bali Body Self Tanning Mousse is easy; the formula has a “color guard” that lightly tints the skin so you can see what areas you’ve covered.
-I was able to coat my whole body in the mousse quickly enough that I didn’t need a protective mitt to keep my hands from staining and get an even result.
-The pleasant, clean scent is light enough to not bother you once the formula dries, though, like all the rest on this list, is not unnoticeable.
-The tanner comes in two shades, dark and ultra dark, and I chose the lighter of the offerings.
+Applying the Bali Body Self Tanning Mousse is easy; the self-tanner has a "color guard" that lightly tints the skin so you can see what areas you’ve covered.
+I was able to coat my whole body in the mousse quickly enough that I didn’t need a protective mitt to keep my hands from getting stained, and it helps provide an even application.

-The instructions recommend leaving the solution on for one hour for a light tan, up to four hours for a medium to dark tan, and eight hours for the deepest tan possible.
+The instructions for the self-tanner recommend leaving the solution on for one hour for a light tan, up to four hours for a medium to dark tan, and eight hours for the deepest tan possible.
 I applied one thin coat at the beginning of my workday and showered it off after seven hours.
 The result on my pale skin was a noticeable but not overdone tan that wasn’t orange or too golden.
-I was happy with the color, as anything too dark would appear unnatural on me, but I’d suggest applying a thicker layer or a second coat for the full eight hours if you want an even deeper effect.
+I was happy with the color, as anything too dark would appear unnatural on me, but I’d suggest applying a thicker layer or a second coat for the full eight hours if you want an even more profound effect.

 Pros